×

 Will I need to travel to see a specialist?

 "Yes, there are a good number of medical specialists in Cascais.
 People in Cascais can access a wide range of medical specialists, including general practitioners, specialists in internal medicine, cardiology, neurology, orthopedics, and more.
-For highly specialized medical care, people in Cascais typically go to larger cities such as Lisbon or Porto, where they can access a wider range of specialists and more advanced medical technology," wrote an expat living in Cascais.
+For highly specialized medical care, people in Cascais typically go to larger cities such as Lisbon or Porto, where they can access a wider range of specialists and more advanced medical technology," said an expat in Cascais.

 Are common prescription medications available in Cascais?